2009 Rafael Nadal tennis season: Barcelona

 Nadal then competed in the ATP 500 event in Barcelona.
 He advanced to his fifth consecutive Barcelona final, where he faced David Ferrer.
 Nadal went on to beat Ferrer to record five consecutive Barcelona victories.

 Rome

 At the Rome Masters, Nadal reached the final, where he defeated Novak Djokovic to improve his overall record to 13–4 and clay record to 8–0 against the Serb.
 He became the first player to win four Rome titles.

 After winning two clay-court Masters, he participated in the Madrid Open.
-He lost to Roger Federer in the final.
+After an epic 4 hour and 3 minute battle against Novak Djokovic in the semi-final, saving three match points, he eventually lost to Roger Federer in the final.
 This was the first time that Nadal had lost to Federer since the semifinals of the 2007 Tennis Masters Cup.

 On 19 May, the ATP World Tour announced that Nadal was the first player out of eight to qualify for the 2009 ATP World Tour Finals, to be played at the O2 Arena in London.